muziejus/javascripting-english-major/2-calculator.md

 </section>
 <section id="calculator-understood-variables">
-## What if the Calculator Understood Variables?
+## What if the calculator understood variables?

 Everything we have been doing above is fun for about three seconds.
 It is interesting to test edge cases (what happens when you multiply a number with a